|256P.02||PERSONAL PROPERTY LIMITATIONS.|

 (xv) all child support payments for programs under chapters 119B, 256D, and 256I;

 (xvi) the amount of current child support received that exceeds $100 for assistance units with one child and $200 for assistance units with two or more children for programs under chapter 256J; and

 (xvii) spousal support.

-    Participants who qualify for Minnesota supplemental aid under chapter 256D and for housing support under chapter 256I on the basis of eligibility for Supplemental Security Income are exempt from this section.
+Participants who qualify for Minnesota supplemental aid under chapter 256D and for group residential housing under chapter 256I on the basis of eligibility for Supplemental Security Income are exempt from this section.